adamsoliev/bearblog/database_storage/blogpost.md

 ### Modern Storage Hardware

+Understanding storage hardware and navigating corresponding memory hierarchy is one of the most important factors affecting a database storage engine performance, hence it worthwhile to delve a bit deeper into it.

 The figure below [^9] illustrates the different types of storage hardware currently in use, highlighting the trade-offs between performance, capacity, and price.
 One of the key principles of the memory hierarchy is that lower latency hardware is inevitably more expensive and limited in capacity.

 <div style="text-align: center;">